Fog Fetish

 - Buried-Alive Fetish18/100Taphephilia · Settings & SituationsTaphephilia is sexual arousal from the fantasy or simulated experience of being buried alive: sealed, weighted down, or confined under enclosure.
 It is a rare, high-risk niche interest closely related to confinement and breath-restriction play.18

-From Latin *nebula* ("mist, cloud, vapour") + Greek *-philia* ("love of, affinity for"), literally "love of mist."
-The label is informal and post-dates the classical sexological lexicon; its exact coiner is undocumented.
+From Latin nebula ("mist, cloud, vapour") plus the Greek suffix -philia ("love of, affinity for"): literally "love of mist."
+The label is informal, post-dates the classical sexological lexicon and has no documented coiner; it appears in online glossaries rather than in clinical or reference literature.

 atmosphere · visual · environment · mood